 So, is sriracha Keto?
 A teaspoon of the sriracha sauce contains 3-5 grams of carbs, which is rather insignificant.
 Accordingly, it will not hurt you to eat a few teaspoons of the sauce a day.
 At the same time, sriracha has no protein and fat, which contradicts the main idea of the keto diet.
 Consequently, the product will be of no value for you from the keto diet perspective.
 Therefore, it might seem that it is absolutely unnecessary to add this condiment to your food.
 Nevertheless, due to the high concentration of capsaicin, the product can boost your metabolism and help you shed excess pounds easily.
 So, despite being not rich in fat and protein, sriracha can still be useful on your keto diet journey.
 Eating 1 teaspoon of it per meal will only bear useful results.
 Overall, sriracha can be considered keto-friendly.

 There are different variants of the keto meal plan.
 Some of them are stricter, others are rather easy to follow.
 Although the standard keto diet limits your carbs intake to 50 grams per day (5), there are meal plans that restrict it to 20 grams.
 Therefore, those who stick to more extreme meal plans should eat no more than 1 teaspoon of sriracha a day or exclude it completely.
 If you do not suffer from digestive problems, the sauce will be rather safe and good for you.
-There have been no cases when sriracha interfered with ketosis.

 How to make sriracha at home?